angular/components/guides/v15-mdc-migration.md

 * Accessibility: Checkbox touch targets are larger, now 40px instead of 16px, which is more accessible.

-* Checkbox color may be changed to white or black due to a change in heuristics based on the app’s theme.
+* Checkbox color may be changed to white or black due to a change in heuristics based on the application’s theme.
 Previously, the check’s color would be set to the theme’s background color.
   With MDC, it is determined by whether white or black has the most contrast against the primary color.

 * Accessibility: Focus state is slightly darker, improving contrast ratio